 The Association is run by committees consisting of professional volunteers like you.
-Committees are divided into 4 categories:
+Committees are divided into four categories:

 The Continuing Competency Committee (CCC) administers the ProDev program by:

-The Experience Review Committee verifies the progress of association Interns by reviewing Progress Reports completed by them and their supervisors.
+The Experience Review Committee (ERC) verifies the progress of Association interns by reviewing progress reports completed by them and their supervisors.

 The ERC is a committee of the Chief Executive Officer and implements policy as set by the Council, through the Manual of Admissions.
 The ERC consists of registered professionals from all engineering and geoscience disciplines.

 The ERC meets monthly.
-After each meeting, committee members respond to the Interns whose reports were reviewed indicating the number of months experience credited towards their pre-registration program requirements.
-The ERC prepares this information for review by the Registration Committee before registration.
+After each meeting, interns, whose reports were reviewed, receive feedback on behalf of the ERC indicating the numbers of months of experience that were credited towards their pre-registration program requirements.
+After the ERC has completed their final review, all information is forwarded to the Registration Committee for final approval.

 The Heritage Committee aims to:

 The Heritage Committee focuses on the people, work and events related to engineering and geoscience that have a connection with Manitoba.
-We would like to identify the leaders, the experts, their projects (worldwide) and their legacies.
-To contribute, please contact: firstname.lastname@example.org
+They identify the leaders, the experts, their projects (worldwide) and their legacies.
+To contribute, please contact: Heritage@EngGeoMB.ca

 The committee operates within the framework identified below: